University of Maryland College of Information: The 2000s Information Age Prompts Growth of the College

 In 2024, the Bachelor of Science in Information Science (InfoSci) program became the second largest degree program at the University of Maryland College Park.

 As Dean, Marzullo continued the college's commitment to its membership in the iSchools Organization, becoming the iSchools Americas Chair in 2018, representing Canada, the United States, Central America, and South America.
 Under Marzullo, in 2024, the college changed its name to the College of Information.

 During this new age of growth, students within the College of Information are encouraged to embody a new motto: "I Am INFO: Technically savvy.
 Socially aware.
 Ethically grounded."
 This is to emphasize the idea that INFO is more than a major at UMD, it is mindset and shared mission.

 2025 Growth Amid New Landscapes

 In July 2025, Douglas W. Oard was appointed the interim dean of the College of Information.
-A renowned expert in information retrieval, Oard has been instrumental in advancing the college’s research and academic mission since joining the college in 1996.
-As interim dean, Oard is guiding the college through a period of continued rapid growth of the college's student body alongside a quickly shifting landscape of federal and state funding.
-Oard is dedicating his time in this role to innovation and building a strong foundation for the college.
+As a renowned expert in information retrieval, Oard had been instrumental in advancing the college’s research and academic mission since joining the college in 1996.
+As interim dean, Oard guided the college through a period of continued rapid growth of the college's student body alongside a quickly shifting landscape of federal and state funding.
+Oard dedicating his time in this role to innovation and building a strong foundation for the college.

+2026 Charting a People-Centered Future

+In July 2026, John Bertot was appointed dean of the College of Information.
+A professor, researcher, and university leader with nearly two decades of service to UMD, Bertot returns to the college he first joined in 2008 with a vision rooted in people, impact, and service.
+His goals for the next decade are ambitious and practical: a well-funded college with deep community partnerships across industry, nonprofits, libraries, cultural institutions, and government, and students who leave prepared not just with technical skills, but with the ability to create meaningful change.
+As technology reshapes the workforce, Bertot sees INFO’s long-standing focus on people as a source of enduring strength.
+Technical skills matter, but INFO students also learn to understand data, systems, and the human contexts in which they operate—an approach he sees as increasingly valuable, not less.